ayobuenavista/ayobuenavista.github.io/static/articles/intros/Tezos-Intro.md

 **Block Explorer**: [https://tezblock.io/](https://tezblock.io/)

 **Addresses**: 32-byte Ed25519 (tz1), Secp256k1 (tz2), or P256 (tz3) key encoded to Base58.
 There are two types of addresses: implicit and smart contracts.
 Implicit addresses have tz1, tz2, tz3 prefixes.
-Smart contracts use kT1 prefix and are created with an origination operation.
+Smart contracts use kT1 prefix and are created with an origination operation.<br />
 Example: `tz1RjtZUVeLhADFHDL8UwDZA6vjWWhojpu5w`

-**Block Time**: targetting 1 minute.
+**Block Time**: Targetting 1 minute.

-**Consensus**: Emmy+, a Liqidui Proof-of-Stake consensus algorithm.
+**Consensus**: Emmy+, a Liquid Proof-of-Stake consensus algorithm.

 **XTZ Supply**: No hard cap on the total supply.